World Metro System Facts

-The world's first metro, now the world's oldest system, is the London Underground in England, also known as the Tube, which was opened in 1863.
+THE world's first metro, now the world's oldest system, is the London Underground in England, which is more commonly known as the Tube, which was opened in 1863.

-The world's longest metro system is the Shanghai Metro in China at 434 kilometers long.
-The system also incorporates the world's only ' tourist tunnel', The Bund Sightseeing Tunnel, which travels under the city's Huangpu River between East Nanjing Road station and Pudong station.
+THE world's longest metro system is the Shanghai Metro in China at 434 kilometers long.
+The system also incorporates the world's only tourist tunnel, the Bund Sightseeing Tunnel, which travels under the city's Huangpu River between East Nanjing Road station and Pudong station.

-The world's smallest metro system is the 3.8 km long Metropolitana di Catania,situated on the Italian island of Sicily, which consists of just one line and six stations.
+THE world's smallest metro system is the 3.8 km long Metropolitana di Catania situated on the Italian island of Sicily which consists of just one line and six stations.

-Only four rapid transit, metro systems in the world run a complete, twenty four hour, round the clock service, and they are all located in the same country.
+ONLY four rapid transit metro systems in the world run a complete twenty four hour, round the clock service, and they are all located in the same country.